promatia/acts/act_proposals/economy.md

 ### Section 4: Payments Systems Board

 #### Segment 1: Preamble
-The payments system board exists to develop, improve the payments system of Promatia, and ensure it remains innovative and fulfills the purposes of retail banking, central banking, and transactional banking, and integrates with other Ministries.
+The Payments System Board exists to develop, improve the payments system of Promatia, and ensure it remains innovative and fulfills the purposes of retail banking, central banking, and transactional banking, and integrates with other Ministries.

 #### Segment 2: Board Positions
-The board shall consist of:
+The Board shall consist of:
 - 2 representatives from the Ministry of Software
 - Up to 2 appointed staff of the Ministry of the Economy
 - Minister of the Economy
 - Technical Officer of the Ministry of the Economy

 #### Segment 3: Appointed Staff
-The Minister may appoint up to 2 staff of the Ministry of the Economy to be part of the payments systems board.
+The Minister may appoint up to 2 staff of the Ministry of the Economy to be part of the Payments Systems Board.

 ### Section 5: Management Structure